John J. Pinder Jr.

-John J. Pinder Jr. (June 6, 1912 – June 6, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II during the Battle of Normandy.
+John Joseph Pinder Jr. (June 6, 1912 – June 6, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II during the Battle of Normandy.

 Biography

+Pinder was born on June 6, 1912, in McKees Rocks, Pennsylvania, and played minor league baseball for six seasons in the organizations of the Cleveland Indians, New York Yankees, and Washington Senators (1901-1960).
+A right-handed pitcher, in 1941 he won 17 games and had a 2.93 ERA in a season divided between the Fort Pierce Bombers of the Florida East Coast League and the Greenville Lions (baseball) of the Alabama State League.

-Pinder joined the Army from Burgettstown, Pennsylvania, and after initial training was assigned to Headquarters Company, 16th Infantry Regiment, 1st Infantry Division.
-In the vicinity of Gangi, Sicily, Pinder's heroic actions on 23 July 1943 earned him the Bronze Star Medal (Posthumously).
+He was drafted into the Army from Burgettstown, Pennsylvania in January 1942, and after initial training was assigned to Headquarters Company, 16th Infantry Regiment, 1st Infantry Division.
+In the vicinity of Gangi, Sicily, Pinder's heroic actions on July 23, 1943, earned him the Bronze Star Medal (posthumously).
 By June 6, 1944, was serving as a Technician Fifth Grade.
 On that day, he participated in the Allied landings near Colleville-sur-Mer, France.
 Despite being twice wounded, Pinder refused medical attention and continued to gather communications equipment in order to establish a radio link on the beach before receiving a third and fatal wound.
 He was posthumously awarded the Medal of Honor seven months later, on January 4, 1945.

 Pinder, killed on his 32nd birthday, was buried in Grandview Cemetery, Florence, Pennsylvania.
 The U.S. Army barracks in Zirndorf, Germany, were named Pinder Barracks in his honor.
 Although these barracks were abandoned in the years after 1999, the name Pinder remained by decision of the city administration as the newly formed city district "Pinder Park".

 US Army Transportation Corps coastal cargo ship FS 398 was named Cpl John J. Pinder Jr. in his honor.